Jurong, Senoko fishery ports to get enhanced COVID-19 safe management measures

 In a press release on Wednesday (Jul 28), SFA outlined enhanced measures in three areas - the entrance, marketplace, as well as the wharf and unloading areas of the fishery ports.

-At the entrance, all authorised entry pass holders will now be required to undergo testing prior to entry, before they transition to a seven-day Rostered Routine Testing (RRT) regime.
+At the entrance, all authorised entry pass holders will now be required to undergo testing prior to entry, before they transition to a seven-day rostered routine testing regime.
 Those who do not undergo testing or do not have negative test results will not be allowed to enter the fishery ports.
 All foreign delivery drivers must remain in their vehicles for SafeEntry check-in and temperature taking instead of alighting, so as to reduce intermingling.

 SFA said access into the marketplace will be restricted, including limiting the number of seafood traders within the premises at any time.
 Tenants and workers will be segregated into groups and should not mingle.